 This post contains affiliate links which means that I will make a small commission if you purchase a product after clicking on any of them, at no extra cost to you.

-Enjoy authentic German fare at Bodensee Restaurant
+1. Enjoy authentic German fare

-I had mine with cheese and crispy onion, and holy shit, was it good!
+I had mine with cheese and crispy onion, and WOW, was it good!
 Remi had the Jagerschnitzel that came with mushroom cream gravy, and instead of fries, we opted for the German potato salad.
 If you enjoy green salads, definitely make sure you start with their house salad that comes with a homemade dill and garlic dressing!
 It was so good that I’ve been attempting to make it at home myself!

-Grab a beer and giant pretzel at King Ludwig’s Biergarten
+2. Grab a beer and giant pretzel at King Ludwig’s Biergarten

 King Ludwig’s Biergarten was such a cute spot located in a really picturesque area in Helen.
 You can enjoy live music and giant mugs of beer along with a pretzel bigger than your head!
 And no worries— if you’re not into beer, they have White Claws too 😉

-Get a charcuterie board from the Chattahoochee Cheese Market
+3. Get a charcuterie board from the Chattahoochee Cheese Market

-Explore Anna Ruby Falls
+4. Explore Anna Ruby Falls

 It wasn’t as busy when we were going up, but when we were going down, it was definitely more difficult to avoid people.
 If you can, avoid going over the weekend, but if you can’t, just make sure you get there right as they open!

-Tube the Chattahoochee
+6. Tube the Chattahoochee

 You can tube for one or two hours down the river.
 The length of time you choose determines your drop-off point.
 It was raining when we were going, and we weren’t sure how much we were going to like it, so we just did the one-hour trip.

 You know what’s even better than finding a super-fun, unique activity?
 When that activity is hella cheap!
 It was only $10 per tube ($14 on Saturday and Sunday), and it was the same price regardless of how long you went!
 They also have connectors (free of charge) so you can combine tubes together!
 We purchased a stick which I believe was $5, but it was definitely necessary to get us out of some sticky situations.

 FYI: Coolers and drinks are not allowed on the river.
-However they allowed us to take a couple of reusable water bottles.
+However, they allowed us to take a couple of reusable water bottles.

-Check out some wineries
+7. Check out some wineries

 Habersham Winery is one of North Georgia’s oldest and largest wineries!
 You can do tastings where you can try five different wines for $10, or for $12, try five different wines and get a souvenir cup!

 We were able to visit the Fox Vineyards and Winery tasting room, which is located in the heart of downtown, but we didn’t make it to the actual vineyard.
 The tasting only cost us one dollar, and you only have to pay that if you don’t purchase any wine (we got to sample five).
-The wines were too sweet for my liking, however I did purchase some fun little gifts and souvenirs for friends from their shop.
+The wines were too sweet for my liking, however, I did purchase some fun little gifts and souvenirs for friends from their shop.
 I definitely recommend scoping the tasting room out and giving some of their flavors a try!

 Enjoying a carriage ride through the downtown area